3rd Battalion, 33rd Armored Regiment (United States): Battle of the Bulge

 On 19 December 1944, the only First Army units available to react to the German offensive through the Ardennes were the 82nd Airborne Division and one Combat Command of the 3rd Armored Division.
 Task Force Hogan was ordered to leave their advanced positions in Germany and double back to Belgium with the objective Houffalize.
-The Task Force was down to 1/3 of their available tanks and received zero intelligence about enemy strength or intensions.
+The Task Force was down to 1/3 of their available tanks and received zero intelligence about enemy strength or intentions.

 After an all-night march towards the objective, with V-1 flying bombs pulsing overhead on the way to destroy allied supply dumps in Antwerp, they arrived at La Roche with fuel tanks half full and no planned resupply.
 A morning leaders recon left the command group cut off after running into a column of Germans dressed as Americans.
 Samuel Hogan, his Operations Officer, Major Travis Brown and the Recon Platoon Leader, Lieutenant Clark Worrell escaped into the woods as the enemy fired their guns at the escaping Americans.
 They were possibly saved by the German's attention on looting the American jeeps including one of Sam's prized Corsicana Fruit Cakes he had received from his family for the Christmas holiday ahead.
 Hogan and his staff rejoined the Task Force after spending 12 hours evading German patrols in the Ardennes forests.
 For the next six days Task Force Hogan fought skilled delaying actions from hilltop town to hilltop town until surrounded and cut off by the 116th Panzer (Greyhound) and 560th Volksgrenadier Divisions.